-- 2) Members of the committee must declare any conflict of interest potentially arising as a result of their current work, professional and other activities. - At least two committee members must be fluent in Chinese in order to facilitate communication with international authorities and be familiar with the Chinese herbal names in Chinese or Pin Yin rather than botanical names when they dealing with the accreditation of Chinese herbal medicine courses.
+- 1) The committee must maintain its independence from any Chinese medicine/acupuncture association. - 2) Members of the committee must declare any conflict of interest potentially arising as a result of their current work, professional and other activities. - 3) At least two committee members must be fluent in Chinese in order to facilitate communication with international authorities and be familiar with the Chinese herbal names in Chinese or Pin Yin rather than botanical names when they dealing with the accreditation of Chinese herbal medicine courses.

-I hope that our input is useful to the Board and would be happy to meet with the Board members to further discuss any of the issues raised.
+We trust that our input is useful to the Board and we would be happy to meet with the Board members to further discuss any of the issues raised.